Bruntál: 17th–19th centuries

 In 1621, the estate was confiscated from Jan IV of Vrbno and Bruntál for his participation in the Bohemian Revolt and given to the Teutonic Order.
-Forced re-Catholicization took place in the following years.
+Forced re-Catholicisation took place in the following years.
 During the Thirty Years' War, the town was repeatedly looted and severely damaged, and was also hit by a fire in 1643 and by plague epidemics in 1633 and 1647.
 Bruntál recovered economically from the war damage during the rule of Johann Caspar von Ampringen, but lost its former importance and wealth.

 During the 18th century several disasters befell the town, such as the plagues of 1714 and 1739, and the great fires of 1748 and 1764.
 Nevertheless, many new baroque buildings were built during this period and a new post office was established in 1748.

 During the 19th century, industrialisation took place.
 In 1823–1826, the town fortifications were demolished, new public buildings were built, and many textile factories were established.
 Bruntál became the centre of textile industry of Czech Silesia.
 The railway was opened in 1872.